Controller and Auditor-General of New Zealand: International liaison and involvement

 The Auditor-General is currently the Secretary General of the Pacific Association of Supreme Audit Institutions (PASAI).
 PASAI is the official association of Supreme Audit Institutions (government Audit Offices and similar organisations, known as SAIs) in the Pacific.
 PASAI is one of the regional working groups belonging to the International Organisation of Supreme Audit Institutions (INTOSAI).

 The Auditor-General is a member of INTOSAI, and also contributes to the international auditing community by accepting requests to host delegations from overseas audit offices and other government bodies.

 Auditors-General of New Zealand

-The first Auditor-General took office in 1846, and before that audit functions were carried out in the Colonial Secretary’s Office.
-From 1 January 1842 until the appointment of Dr Knight in 1846, accounts were certified by a board consisting of three Commissioners of Audit.
-The 20th (and current) Auditor-General John Ryan took office on 2 July 2018.
+The first auditor-general took office in 1846, and before that audit functions were carried out in the Colonial Secretary’s Office.
+From 1 January 1842 until the appointment of Dr Knight in 1846, accounts were certified by a board consisting of three commissioners of audit.
+The 21st (and current) auditor-general, Grant Taylor, took office on 3 July 2025.